Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: System Model

 \section{System Model}

-We consider a computing cluster of heterogeneous servers serving several types of multi-server jobs.
-Jobs of different types have different components and request different number of servers under service locality constraints.
+We consider a computing cluster of heterogeneous servers serving several types of multi-server jobs. {Different servers are equipped with different types and quantities of computing devices, including CPUs, GPUs, etc. Multi-server jobs of different types have different requests on computing devices under the service locality constraints.} Key notations used in this paper are summarized in Tab. \ref{notation}.